 Where do paralegals work?

-According to the Bureau of Labor Statistics, in 2016, 84% of all paralegal jobs were located in a legal services setting.2 The remaining jobs were classified in the federal, state, and local levels of government and in businesses.2 Individuals employed by the federal executive branch and the management of companies and enterprises had the highest mean annual salaries at $67,530 and $66,350 respectively.2
+According to the Bureau of Labor Statistics (BLS), in 2019, 76% of all paralegal jobs were located in a legal services setting.3 The remaining jobs were classified in the federal, state, and local levels of government and in finance and insurance businesses.3 Paralegals employed by the federal government and the finance and insurance industry had the highest mean annual salaries at $67,080 and 64,190 respectively.3

 Can I specialize in a particular area of law?